-During the winter, lithium batteries will not take a proper charge if the temperature is below 35°F. To help prevent the batteries from reaching these temperatures, an internal heating element has been installed, which will engage when the temperature drops below 35°F, if the key switch is turned ON.
+During the winter, lithium batteries should not be charged if the temperature is below 30 degrees Fahrenheit.
+To help prevent the batteries from reaching these temperatures, an internal heating element has been installed, which will engage when the temperature drops below 35 degrees Fahrenheit.
 The heating element will automatically engage and disengage, depending on the temperature, and does not require any user involvement.